Dividend Value Builder Newsletter

 - Discover, Compare, and Evaluate Stocks Without Emotional Bias -

 Dividend Kings List

 50 + Consecutive Years of Increasing Dividends

 Dividend Kings are S&P 500 companies who have increased their dividend for 50+ consecutive years.
 That is an amazing record of consistency.
-That is why there are only 24 companies that qualify for the 2018 Dividend Kings List.
+That is why there are so few companies that qualify for the Dividend Kings List.

 Think about it; 50 years is a long time.
 Booms and busts, inflation and deflation, high interest rates and low interest rates; these companies have survived and prospered through it all.
 In other words, you have at least found a company that has been able to move forward over many different environments and cycles.

 There are 44 Companies on the 2023 Dividend Kings List: